Umang09061997/Self-practice-projects/README.md

 # Self-practice-projects
-This projects have been made by me by checking out youtube videos and editing many files on my own
+This projects have been made by me by watching youtube videos and editing many files on my own